developing-bioinformatics/bioinformatics/README.md

 See the current version of the site here: https://developing-bioinformatics.github.io

 I hope you find this material useful.
-Feedback is welcome in the Issues tab or by contacting rharbert@stonehill.edu
+Feedback is welcome in the Issues tab or by contacting docharbert@gmail.com